Convergence rates of nonlinear inverse problems in Banach spaces: conditional stability and weaker norms: Introduction and Preliminaries

-Let $F: D(F) \subset U \to V$ be a nonlinear operator between the Banach spaces $U$ and $V$ having domain $D(F)$ and $\|\cdot\|$ denotes their norm.
-Let $U^*$ and $V^*$ be the respective duals of the Banach spaces $U$ and $V$ and $\langle \cdot, \cdot \rangle_{U^*, U}$ represents the dual pairing between $U^*$ and $U$.
-We study the nonlinear ill-posed problems governed by the operator equation and our foremost objective is to find or approximate the exact solution $u^{\dagger}$ of $(1.1)$.
-Since, in practice, the exact data is not always available, so we have to restrict ourselves to find the stable approximations of the exact solution.
-In general, variational regularization (in particular, Tikhonov regularization), regularization with sparsity constraints, regularization via iterative methods etc., are incorporated for obtaining the stable approximations of the exact solution $u^{\dagger}$.
-For Hilbert spaces, a widely used regularization method is the Tikhonov regularization which involves the minimization of the following functional: where $v'$ is some noisy approximation of $v$ and $u_0\in U$ is the initial guess of the exact solution.
+Let $F: D(F) \subset U \to V$ be a nonlinear operator between the Banach spaces $U$ and $V$, where $D(F)$ is the domain of $F$.
+Let $\|\cdot\|$ denote the norm of $U$ and $V$.
+We study the nonlinear ill-posed problems governed by the operator equation Since, in practice, the exact data is not always available, we look for the approximate solutions of (\ref{1}).
+In general, variational regularization (in particular, Tikhonov regularization) \cite{Engl}, regularization with sparsity constraints \cite{Scherzer}, regularization via iterative methods \cite{Kalten, Schuster} etc., are used for finding the stable approximations of the exact solution of (\ref{1}).
+When $U$ and $V$ are Hilbert spaces, a widely used regularization method is Tikhonov regularization, which involves the minimization of the functional where $v'$ is some noisy approximation of $v$ and $u_0\in U$ is an initial guess of the exact solution of (\ref{1}).
 Because of its tendency to smooth the solutions, Tikhonov regularization does not yield satisfactory output in Hilbert spaces, especially if there are jumps or sparsity in the structure of exact solution.
-So, in the recent years other types of Tikhonov regularization have been explored in Banach spaces, see $[15, 33]$.
+So, in the recent years other types of Tikhonov regularization have been explored in Banach spaces, see \cite{Engl, Scherzer, Schuster}.
+More specifically, the following generalized Tikhonov regularization is widely considered in the Banach spaces with $1 \leq p < \infty$, $R: U \to [0, \infty]$ is a stabilizing functional which is convex and proper, i.e. $D(R)\neq \emptyset$, where $D(R)=\{u\in U:R(u)<\infty\}$ is the domain of $R$, $\alpha$ is the regularization parameter and $v^{\delta}$ is some noisy approximation of $v\in V$ satisfying Typically, for the minimizers of Tikhonov regularization, the following four issues, i.e., existence, stability, convergence to the exact solution and convergence rates are of the most interest \cite{Scherzer}.
+For the Tikhonov minimizers of (\ref{2}), these four issues are well addressed in \cite{Scherzer}.
+The determination of convergence rates have a very long tradition in inverse problems (see, e.g., \cite{Baku1, Baku2, Engl, Kabanikhin, Kalten, Neubauer, Werner}).
+In order to derive the convergence rates, some kind of smoothness of the exact solution is utilized in terms of the source conditions or variational inequalities \cite{Engl, Scherzer, Schuster}.
+One of the recently developed smoothness concepts is to study the convergence rates in Hilbert as well as Banach spaces is that of conditional stability estimates \cite{Mittal1, Mittal2, Mittal3, Schuster, Werner}.
+In this paper, we are peculiarly interested in the convergence rates at which minimizers of (\ref{2}) with $R(u)=\|u-u_0\|^2$ for an initial guess $u_0$ of the exact solution, converges to the exact solution of (\ref{1}).
+The highlight of our work is that we employ the following novel smoothness concept of conditional stability in weaker norms to derive the convergence rates: where $\|\cdot\|_{\eta}$ is a norm weaker than the strong norm $\|\cdot\|$ (because it is induced from a topology weaker than the norm topology), $\eth$ is an index function, i.e. $\eth:[0,\infty) \to [0, \infty)$ is such that $(i)$ $\eth(0)=0$, $(ii)$ $\eth$ is strictly monotonically increasing and continuous; and $u^{\dagger}$ is a $R$-minimizing solution of (\ref{1}).
+We recall that an element $u^{\dagger} \in D$, where $D:= D(F)\cap D(R)$, is called a $R$-minimizing solution of (\ref{1}) if it satisfies (\ref{1}) and minimizes the functional $R$, i.e., $R(u^{\dagger})= \min\{R(u): u \in D\ \text{such that}\ F(u) = v \}.$ We remark that if the norm $\|\cdot\|_{\eta}$ is replaced with the usual norm $\|\cdot\|$ in (\ref{4}), then it becomes the usual conditional stability estimate \cite{Schuster}.